Ecology: Social ecology

 Social-ecological behaviours are notable in the social insects, slime moulds, social spiders, human society, and naked mole-rats where eusocialism has evolved.
 Social behaviours include reciprocally beneficial behaviours among kin and nest mates and evolve from kin and group selection.
 Kin selection explains altruism through genetic relationships, whereby an altruistic behaviour leading to death is rewarded by the survival of genetic copies distributed among surviving relatives.
 The social insects, including ants, bees, and wasps are most famously studied for this type of relationship because the male drones are clones that share the same genetic make-up as every other male in the colony.
 In contrast, group selectionists find examples of altruism among non-genetic relatives and explain this through selection acting on the group; whereby, it becomes selectively advantageous for groups if their members express altruistic behaviours to one another.
 Groups with predominantly altruistic members survive better than groups with predominantly selfish members.

 Coevolution

 Ecological interactions can be classified broadly into a host and an associate relationship.
 A host is any entity that harbours another that is called the associate.
 Relationships between species that are mutually or reciprocally beneficial are called mutualisms.
 Examples of mutualism include fungus-growing ants employing agricultural symbiosis, bacteria living in the guts of insects and other organisms, the fig wasp and yucca moth pollination complex, lichens with fungi and photosynthetic algae, and corals with photosynthetic algae.
 If there is a physical connection between host and associate, the relationship is called symbiosis.
 Approximately 60% of all plants, for example, have a symbiotic relationship with arbuscular mycorrhizal fungi living in their roots forming an exchange network of carbohydrates for mineral nutrients.

-Indirect mutualisms occur where the organisms live apart.
-For example, trees living in the equatorial regions of the planet supply oxygen into the atmosphere that sustains species living in distant polar regions of the planet.
-This relationship is called commensalism because many others receive the benefits of clean air at no cost or harm to trees supplying the oxygen.
-If the associate benefits while the host suffers, the relationship is called parasitism.
-Although parasites impose a cost to their host (e.g., via damage to their reproductive organs or propagules, denying the services of a beneficial partner), their net effect on host fitness is not necessarily negative and, thus, becomes difficult to forecast.
-Co-evolution is also driven by competition among species or among members of the same species under the banner of reciprocal antagonism, such as grasses competing for growth space.
-The Red Queen Hypothesis, for example, posits that parasites track down and specialize on the locally common genetic defense systems of its host that drives the evolution of sexual reproduction to diversify the genetic constituency of populations responding to the antagonistic pressure.